-The Vatican Council's agenda had included discussions on modern media, relations between Christians and Jews, religious freedom, the role of church laity, liturgical worship, relations between Christians and non-Christians, and the role and education of priests and bishops.
-The council had issued 16 documents, one of which had promoted active participation in the Mass and had served as a first step in replacing Latin with native languages such as English.
-Other documents had sought common ground with Orthodox and Protestant Christians and had emphasized the servant nature of Catholic priests and bishops.
+on modern media, relations between Christians and Jews, religious freedom, the role of church laity, liturgical worship, relations between Christians and non-Christians, and the role and education of priests and bishops.
+The council issued 16 documents, one of which promoted active participation in the Mass and was an initial step in replacing Latin with native languages such as English.
+Other documents sought common ground with Orthodox and Protestant Christians and emphasized the servant nature of Catholic priests and bishops.